 Taking a test – Taking a test if you have COVID-19 symptoms, and staying at home and avoiding contact with other people if you test positive

 Ventilating spaces – Letting fresh air in if meeting indoors or meeting outside.
-We have procedures in place to assess ventilation levels in internal spaces on campus.
+We have procedures in place to assess ventilation levels in internal spaces at the conference venue.
 Capacities are based on ventilation and air quality and enable us to be considerate of everyone in our community and respect each other’s space.

 Wearing a face covering – Wearing a face covering in crowded and enclosed spaces, especially where you come into contact with people you do not usually meet, when rates of transmission are high.

 Washing your hands – Washing your hands and following advice to ‘Catch it, Bin it, Kill it.’